jasonheesanglee/LLM_Study/README.md

   - High time & computation cost.
   - Iterates over each chunk, passes query & chunk as a prompt, hands it over to LLM, takes each output, and adds it to the next iteration.
   - Not really used as LLM generates answers for each query.
-  - If have enough time cost and requires highly accurate response, this method could be implemented.
+  - If have enough time cost and requires a highly accurate response, this method could be implemented.
 <p align='center'>
   <img width=750 src='https://github.com/jasonheesanglee/LLM_Study/assets/123557477/208a1bc0-1cff-47a0-a1c6-ef0142f81516)'>
 </p>